SalesforceCommerceCloud/pwa-kit/README.md

 git commit -am "Starting release process for 1.1.1" git push  # Circle will release 1.1.1-alpha.0 to NPM which you can review.

+# Open a PR to merge release branch to master

 # Keep making changes and releasing alpha versions until you are happy.
 Then:
+# Start QA work with the team, get your PR approved by another engineer before releasing the final version to NPM.
 npm run bump-version -- 1.1.1
-git commit -am "Version 1.1.1" git checkout master git merge release-1.1.1 git tag v1.1.1 git push --tags  # Circle will publish to NPM
+git commit -am "Version 1.1.1" git push # Circle will release 1.1.1 to NPM.

+# Merge your PR

+git checkout `master`  # Reminder for V2 we use the `v2-master` branch. git pull git tag v1.1.1
+# Circle is configured to not publish to NPM if the version is already published
+# This command will just push the tag
+git push origin v1.1.1

 # You now want to merge your fixes back into develop.
 When you do this, you
 # will see a merge conflict because the version numbers changed both on your